alexxyu/ucla-coursework/README.md

-# CS118 Project 0
+# CS118 Project 1

-This is the repo for Winter 22 CS 118 project 0.
+This is the repo for winter22 cs118 project 1.

+## Makefile

+This provides a couple make targets for things.
+By default (all target), it makes the `server` executables.

+It provides a `clean` target, and `tarball` target to create the submission file as well.

+You will need to modify the `Makefile` to add your userid for the `.tar.gz` turn-in at the top of the file.

 ## Academic Integrity Note